guslipkin/Fall2021/ECO 3930 ~ Contemporary Economics/Final Paper/FinalPaper.md

 Student ||--|| Hours : books
 ```

-​	A cost function would only need to consider the amount a tutor is paid per hour (\$10) and how many total tutoring hours the university would want to be available.
-Coincidentally, because this is a one-on-one model, this also represents how many students could be served by the tutors. $n$ is the number of tutors and $h$ is the average number of hours offered by each tutor.
-$$
-\textrm{Cost: }C=10nh\\
-\textrm{Total Hours: }H=nh\\
-$$
 ​	The best way to maximize this would be for the university to hire as few tutors that are capable of tutoring as many classes as possible rather than many tutors who can only tutor a few classes.
 In the former, while general availability may be reduced, course availability would be maximized.
 In the latter, while general tutoring availability may be maximized, there is no guarantee that course availability would also be maixmized.
 In fact, it could even be lower than in the first option.

+​	A cost function would only need to consider the amount a tutor is paid per hour (\$10) and how many total tutoring hours the university would want to be available.
+Coincidentally, because this is a one-on-one model, this also represents how many students could be served by the tutors. $t$ is the number of tutors and $h$ is the total number of hours offered by all tutors combined with $h_t$ the number of hours offered by a particular tutor.
 $$
-C=10nh\\
-H=nh\\
+C=\sum_0^t10h_t\\
+TH=\frac{10h}{B}=\frac{10h}{88640}\rightarrow h=8864\\
 $$
+​	This is, of course, the same number of total tutoring hours as the current model.
+Nevertheless, this does have one main advantage over the current model; So long as students are booking tutoring hours, the number of student hours will be relatively constant and the same as the number of tutor hours available.
+That is not to say that it could not also be boosted by friends booking time together if they are also struggling together.

 ## A Hybrid Group and One-on-One Tutoring Model

+​	A hybrid model is exactly what it sounds like.
+It aims to combine the best aspects of both a group tutoring and one-on-one tutoring model in an effort to maximize student hours and minimize costs.
+Like the one-on-one model, tutors are available for private bookings for a variety of classes.
+Like the group model, some tutors may also or only be available for predetermined group hours for specific high-volume classes.

 ```mermaid
 erDiagram